Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Experiments

 \subsection{Different End Layer}

-So far, we have stitched only into one GAN layer for a given classification or segmentation network layer.
-Here we evaluate the results of stitching from one layer of the classification or segmentation network into different layers of the GAN. \cref{fig:different-end-layer} shows the relative cosine similarity and L1 loss of reconstructions when stitching into different layers of StyleGAN2 (top line), and the GAN generator we use for the Digipath data (bottom line).
-In \cref{tab:afhq-metrics} and \cref{tab:digipath-metrics}, we stitch into a layer of the GAN generator which has the same number of samplings distance from the output, as the layer in the classification or segmentation network we start from has from the input.
-That combination would correspond to a ''Number of Sampling Distance'' of 0 in \cref{fig:different-end-layer}.
+So far, for a given layer in the feature extractor, we only stitched into one layer of the GAN.
+Here, we evaluate the results of stitching from one layer of the feature extractor into different layers of the GAN to investigate which combination of layers is more compatible. \cref{fig:different-end-layer} shows the relative cosine similarity and L1 loss of reconstructions when stitching into different layers of StyleGAN2 (top line) and the GAN generator we use for the Digipath data (bottom line).
+In \cref{tab:afhq-metrics} and \cref{tab:digipath-metrics}, we stitch into a layer of the GAN generator which has the same number of samplings distance from the output, as the layer in the feature extractor we start from has from the input.
+That combination would correspond to a ''Number of Samplings Distance'' of 0 in \cref{fig:different-end-layer}.
 Here, -1 means we stitch into a layer in the GAN generator, which is one upsampling step further away from the output of the generator, and +1 means we stitch into a layer which is one upsampling step closer to the output of the generator.
 As an example, \cref{tab:stitching-target-layer} shows the different target layers in StyleGAN2 when starting from Layer3 of ResNet50.

-We plot the values relative to the value at 0 distance and before plotting, we divide the value by the value at 0 distance.
-For the AFHQ wild data for Layer2 and Layer3, stitching into a layer with +1 distance is slightly better compared to stitching into 0 distance, whereas for Layer1, it is a bit worse.
+We plot the values relative to the value at 0 distance, and before plotting, we divide the value by the value at 0 distance.
+For the AFHQ wild data for Layer2 and Layer3, stitching into a layer with a +1 distance is slightly better compared to stitching into 0 distance, whereas for Layer1, it is a bit worse.
 For the Digipath data, it is best to stitch into a layer with 0 distance.